-We expect our expenses to increase substantially in connection with our ongoing development activities related to SGT-001.
-In addition, we expect to incur additional costs associated with operating as a public company.
+We expect our expenses to increase substantially in connection with our ongoing development activities related to SGT-001, SGT-003 and other future product candidates.
+In addition, we have incurred and expect to continue to incur costs associated with operating as a public company.
 We expect that our expenses will increase substantially if and as we:

-- continue to enroll patients in IGNITE DMD and continue clinical development of SGT-001; - move SGT-003 and other product candidates into clinical trials; - continue research and preclinical development of SGT-003 and our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - arrange for manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - maintain, expand, protect and enforce our intellectual property portfolio; - hire and retain additional clinical, quality control and scientific personnel; - · build out new facilities or expand existing facilities to support our activities; - acquire or in-license other drugs, technologies and intellectual property; - fund a portion of the development or commercialization of products in collaboration with Ultragenyx pursuant to the Collaboration Agreement; - add operational, financial and management information systems and personnel.
+- continue clinical development of SGT-001; - move SGT-003 or other future product candidates into clinical trials; - continue research and preclinical development of SGT-003 or other future product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - arrange for manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - maintain, expand, protect and enforce our intellectual property portfolio; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our activities; - acquire or in-license other drugs, technologies and intellectual property; - fund a portion of the development or commercialization of products in collaboration with Ultragenyx pursuant to the Collaboration Agreement; and - add operational, financial and management information systems and personnel.

-As of March 31, 2021, we had cash and cash equivalents of \$268.5 million.
-We believe that our cash and cash equivalents as of March 31, 2021 will be sufficient to fund our operating expenses and capital requirements into the fourth quarter of 2022.
+As of March 31, 2022, we had cash, cash equivalents and available-for-sale securities of \$180.1 million.
+Based on the reorganization announced in April 2022 and our anticipated reduction in planned corporate expenditures, we believe that our cash, cash equivalents and available-for-sale securities as of March 31, 2022 will be sufficient to fund our operating expenses and capital requirements into the second quarter of 2024.
 As a result, in order to continue to operate our business beyond that time, we will need to raise additional funds.
 However, there can be no assurance that we will be able to generate funds on terms acceptable to us, on a timely basis, or at all.
 In addition, we have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.

-Because of the numerous risks and uncertainties associated with the development of SGT-001, SGT-003 and other product candidates and programs and because the extent to which we may enter collaborations with third parties for development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
+Because of the numerous risks and uncertainties associated with the development of SGT-001, SGT-003 and other future product candidates and programs and because the extent to which we may enter collaborations with third parties for development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including: